 By Dr. Alex Jimenez

-The information herein on "5 Effective Ways to Increase Vitamin C Levels" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.
+The information herein on "5 Effective Ways to Increase Vitamin C Levels" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our information scope is limited to Chiropractic, musculoskeletal, physical medicines, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.